-I entered the U.S. as a permanent resident two months ago, but have still not received my green card.
-I'd like to take a trip back to Pakistan to see my family -- what can I do to make sure I'm allowed back in?
+I entered the U.S. as a permanent resident two months ago, but I have still not received my U.S. green card.
+I'd like to take a trip back to Pakistan to see my family.
+What can I do to make sure I'm allowed back in to the United States?

-Some people wait many weeks or even months for their green cards -- apparently putting some plastic over a photo is harder than it sounds!
-In any case, your lack of an actual green card shouldn't stop you from traveling.
+Some people wait many weeks or even months for their green cards.
+However, your lack of an actual green card shouldn't stop you from traveling.

 When you entered the U.S. as a permanent resident, you should have been given a stamp in your passport to show your new status.
-Double check your passport to make sure, but they're unlikely to have forgotten -- if they did, make an INFOPASS appointment to go to the nearest office of the agency now called U.S. Citizenship and Immigration Services or USCIS (formerly called the INS).
-Take your passport and paperwork.
+Double check your passport to make sure, but they're unlikely to have forgotten.

-The stamp in your passport will have an expiration date on it, usually within six months.
-As long as the expiration date hasn't passed, and won't pass while you're away, you are free to travel.
+The stamp in your passport will have an expiration date on it, which is usually six months from when it was placed there.
+As long as the expiration date hasn't passed, and won't pass while you are away from the U.S., you are free to travel.

-One last thing to remember: You shouldn't stay outside the U.S. for more than six months, or do anything else to indicate that you really intend to live outside the United States.
+One last thing to remember: You shouldn't stay outside the U.S. for more than six months, or do anything else to indicate that your true intent is to live outside the United States.
 People can lose their permanent residence by "abandoning" it.
 For more information on traveling as a green card holder, see Nolo's articles on, "After Getting Your Green Card: How to Keep It."